-Oklahoma City routed the Lakers earlier this month, with Durant scoring 42 points and Westbrook adding 27 while Los Angeles played without Howard and Gasol.
+Oklahoma City routed the Lakers at Staples Center 16 days ago, with Durant scoring 42 points and Westbrook adding 27 while Los Angeles played without Dwight Howard and Gasol.

-Howard had just eight points and 10 rebounds this time out while fighting foul trouble and missing eight of his 10 free throws.
+Howard had eight points and 10 rebounds while fighting foul trouble and missing eight of his 10 free throws.
 Bryant and Nash led a passionate effort by the Lakers, whose season-long missteps and embarrassments have left them well out of the playoff picture heading into the second half of the season.

 NOTES: The clubs conclude their season series in Oklahoma City on March 5. ...
 Lakers owner Jerry Buss celebrated his 79th birthday.
 The Basketball Hall of Famer hasn’t attended a game this season while dealing with health concerns. ...
 Derek Fisher, the five-time champion Lakers guard who finished last season with the Thunder, watched from a courtside seat.
 Denzel Washington, Jay-Z, Alessandro Nivola, Horace Grant and baseball stars Matt Kemp, Vernon Wells and Michael Young also sat courtside.